Parenting & Schools

 Psychology professor at Eastern Washington University Phillip Watkins and his colleagues found in their research that “…grateful individuals have a sense of abundance.
 Grateful individuals appreciate the common everyday pleasures of life…grateful individuals appreciate the contribution of others to their well-being.”

 My morning ritual of gratitude and awe helps me transition from a night of sleep to a new day of possibility.
-Huston Smith, professor of Religion and Philosophy at Syracuse University, wrote in his book The Religions of Man that “a ritual can smooth life’s transition as can perhaps nothing else.
+Huston Smith, professor of Religion and Philosophy at Syracuse University, wrote that “a ritual can smooth life’s transition as can perhaps nothing else.
 But it also serves another function; namely to intensify appreciation and crown man’s joy with celebration.”

 Every day is a new opportunity.
 What would happen if you started each day with a little awe and gratitude?
 This positive ritual could change your life.